Do You Ever Get the LinkedIn Blues?

 So Why Bother?

 The basic reason for using LinkedIn is that, for many aspects of business and career-building, it’s the only game in town.

-With ist 327,000,000 registered members in over 200 countries, LinkedIn has become indisputably the leading social media platform for business professionals, especially in the business-to-business (B2B) sector.
+To put that more formally, With its 770 million registered members in over 200 countries, and with 24 languages, LinkedIn is the leading social media platform for business professionals worldwide, especially in the business-to-business (B2B) sector.

 Unlike many other social networking sites, where the objective seems to be one of getting the maximum possible number of people signed up, LinkedIn has been from the outset a specialized, business networking site aimed at attracting and connecting professional people.

 It is much more a business site than a social site, although in recent times there have been more social elements introduced.